Luming-L/Project/main.md

 counts matrix
 raw and normalized counts
-score
+The normalized peak score of the given peak (i.e. "score-per-million") score
 MACS2 output files
 The score (5th) column contains 10 times of the average score in the broad region